 I then ended up moving here in the middle of 2014.
 I sold my house in Australia, packed as much as could fit into a shipping container and jumped on a plane!
-In hindsight, there were alot of things I brought that I didn’t need to.
+In hindsight, there were a lot of things I brought that I didn’t need to.
 Although, I am glad I brought personal items, memories and ornaments that mean something.
 Those things can’t easily be replaced!

 Do you speak Bulgarian?

 My teeenager who is fluent now would say, no I don’t.
 I did start lessons over Skype before arriving and have had lessons from time to time while living here.
-I read something once that said Bulgarian is one of the hardest languages to learn or a native English speaker, and I don’t doubt it.
+I read something once that said Bulgarian is one of the hardest languages to learn for a native English speaker, and I don’t doubt it.

 Honestly though, I can speak, read and write some basic Bulgarian and I get by with very broken Bulgarian with bad grammar.
 I do always try as I don’t expect anyone to speak English but I am always grateful when they do!

 Name 3 things you love about Bulgaria

 I love the mountains and in particular hiking!
 The air is clean and fresh and the nature is beautiful.